-In addition, from time to time during the term of the notes and in connection with the determinations to be made on each of the six Annual Valuation Dates and at maturity, we or our affiliates may enter into additional hedging transactions or adjust or close out existing hedging transactions.
-We or our affiliates also may enter into hedging transactions relating to other series of notes that we issue, some of which may have returns calculated in a manner related to that of the notes.
-Our affiliates will price these hedging transactions with the intent to realize a profit, considering the risks inherent in these hedging activities, whether the value of the notes increases or decreases.
+In addition, from time to time during the term of the notes and in connection with the determinations to be made on each of the five annual valuation dates and at maturity, we or our affiliates may enter into additional hedging transactions or adjust or close out existing hedging transactions.
+We or our affiliates also may enter into hedging transactions relating to other notes or instruments that we issue, some of which may have returns calculated in a manner related to that of the notes.
+We or our affiliates will price these hedging transactions with the intent to realize a profit, considering the risks inherent in these hedging activities, whether the value of the notes increases or decreases.
 However, these hedging activities may result in a profit that is more or less than initially expected, or could result in a loss.

 These trading activities may present a conflict of interest between your interest in your notes and the interests we and our affiliates may have in our proprietary accounts, in facilitating transactions, including block trades, for our other customers, and in accounts under our management.
-These trading activities, if they influence the level of the S&P MidCap 400 Index or secondary trading in the notes, could be adverse to your interests as a beneficial owner of the notes.
+These trading activities, if they influence the level of the DJIASM or secondary trading in the notes, could be adverse to your interests as a beneficial owner of the notes.

-We and our affiliates, including the agents, at present or in the future, may engage in business with S&P MidCap 400 Index companies, including making loans to, equity investments in, or providing investment banking, asset management, or other services to those companies, their affiliates, and their competitors.
+Our business activities relating to the DJIASM companies may create conflicts of interest with you.
+We and our affiliates, including the agents, at present or in the future, may engage in business with DJIASM companies, including making loans to, equity investments in, or providing investment banking, asset management, or other services to those companies, their affiliates, and their competitors.
 In connection with these activities, we may receive information about those companies that we will not divulge to you or other third parties.
-One or more of our affiliates have published, and in the future may publish, research reports on one or more of the S&P MidCap 400 Index companies.
+One or more of our affiliates have published, and in the future may publish, research reports on one or more of the DJIASM companies.
 This research is modified from time to time without notice and may express opinions or provide recommendations that are inconsistent with purchasing or holding the notes.
 Any of these activities may affect the market value of the notes.

 Secondary market prices of the notes may be affected adversely by the inclusion in the original issuance price of the notes of the agents' commissions and costs of hedging our obligations under the notes.
-Assuming no change in market conditions or any other relevant factors, the market price, if any, at which a party will be willing to purchase notes in secondary market transactions likely will be lower than the original issue price since the original issue price included, and secondary market prices are likely to exclude, commissions paid for the notes, as well as the potential profit included in the cost of hedging our obligations under the notes.
+Assuming no change in market conditions or any other relevant factors, the market price, if any, at which a party will be willing to purchase notes in secondary market transactions likely will be lower than the original issue price.
+This is because the original issue price included, and secondary market prices are likely to exclude, commissions paid for the notes and the potential profit included in the cost of hedging our obligations under the notes.
 The price of hedging our obligations was determined by our affiliates with the intent to realize a profit.
 However, because hedging our obligations entails risks and may be influenced by market forces beyond our control or our affiliates' control, these hedging activities may result in a profit that is more or less than initially expected, or could result in a loss.